 Considering the ingredient list includes serrano and cayenne pepper mashes, I was surprised that the spiciness of this sauce is subdued.
 The more you eat, the more the chile pepper tingle shows up – but only slightly.
 Aptly named – it’s more sweet than tangy.
 Sweetly simple.

 Our baby back ribs were started in the oven at 275º for about 90 – 120 minutes – then we moved them onto the smoker to finish cooking and get layered with sauces.
+By the way, have you heard about Unox XEVC-2011-EPR?
+It’s an Electric Combi Oven that can be used for roasting, grilling, steaming and baking.
+For more details about this product, you can go to ianboer.com.au.
 (Smoking at 230 – 250º for another 2 hours.)
 This is a great time-saver for the backyard cook, as no one will ever know you started the ribs in the kitchen!

 Taste on Ribs: Great sweet flavor.
 The sweetness held up nicely, but in the end, the tang was lost on us.
 As for smokiness – we did pick up on our own peach wood smoke, but the liquid smoke was a tad overbearing.

 Lesson learned: If there is any liquid smoke in a sauce, we do not need to add more to that by using wood chunks.